ChainSafe/game-docs-v2/docs/v2.6/1_getting-started.md

 ### Set Project ID

 As the package is installed, you'll be prompted with the ChainSafe server settings.
 First you have to setup your Project ID.
-You can create one [here](https://dashboard.gaming.chainsafe.io/) or you can click on the need to register button in the server settings.
+You can create one [here](https://dashboard.gaming.chainsafe.io/) or you can click on the "Need To Register?" button in the server settings.

 ![](assets/getting-started/project-settings.png)